i-e-b/LittleReviewer/README.md

 ## To Do:

 - [x] Check out multiple projects' pull requests at once
-- [ ] Download and extract `Masters.7z` instead of folder contents if it exists
+- [x] *Allow* download and extract `Archive.7z` instead of folder contents if it exists.
+Must have switch, as it's much slower when running on a fast network.
 - [ ] More robust error handling & reporting
 - [x] Assume C/CodeReview if it exists
 - [x] Show last updated date remote and local